|How to File a Complaint (or Compliment) with CTA, Pace, Metra or RTA about Their Services for People with Disabilities||

 On Sept.
 20, 2001, following a fairness hearing, U.S. District Court Judge James Holderman approved a far-reaching class-action settlement in the lawsuit.
 The purpose of the fairness hearing was to give any potential class members an opportunity to either object to or opt out of the settlement.
 Class Members are all people with mobility, vision, or hearing disabilities who currently use, have used, or have attempted to use CTA’s fixed route bus and rail system, as well as those individuals who have been deterred from such use.
 Highlights of the settlement terms include:

 In January 2002, Equip for Equality and the CTA together selected Shelley Sandow as the Independent Monitor to compile data and assemble quarterly reports pertaining to the CTA’s performance under the Settlement Agreement.
-You can access Ms. Sandow’s reports by clicking on the title below:

 If your incident involves CTA buses or trains, please consider providing information about your incident to Equip for Equality, for our records, and to Shelley Sandow, the Independent Monitor for the Access Living et al. v.
 CTA class action Settlement Agreement.
 After you have contacted the CTA, please write up your incident using the form below and send it to Equip for Equality.
 Click on the title below to access the form: